stargaser/spscviz/README.md

 # spscviz

-This module has been developed for fast viewing of candidates from the SPIRE Point Source Catalog.
-Its intended audience is the people working to make the catalog -- in practical terms this applies only to access to the working database.
+This module has been developed for fast viewing of candidates from the SPIRE and PACS Point Source Catalogs.
+Its intended audience is the people working to make the catalogs -- in practical terms this applies only to access to the working database.

 Astropy, vispy, psycopg2, numpy and pandas are required.